nyunAI/nyuntam/examples/adapt/object_detection/README.md

 ## Introduction

 In this example, we'll be applying the LoRA technique to fine-tune the RTMDet model on the Face-Det dataset.
 The training process will be distributed across 2 GPUs using Distributed Data Parallel (DDP) to maximize efficiency.
-LoRA's ability to introduce low-rank adaptations allows for targeted model updates, significantly reducing memory and computational requirements while increasing OOD generalization performance.
+LoRA's ability to introduce low-rank adaptations allows for targeted model updates, significantly reducing memory and computational requirements while increasing (Out Of Distribution) OOD generalization performance.

 ## Requirements